BrowserBox/BrowserBox/README.md

 Are you unwilling to invest more time in your security?

-Please eamil me at cris@dosyago.com if you want to spend more time on your security.
+Please email me at cris@dosyago.com if you want to spend more time on your security.

 ### Detailed Instructions